cesaraustralia/Dispersal.jl/docs/src/index.md

 ## Optimisation

-Dispersal.jl provides optimisation tools for optimising the parameters of arbitrary simulation rulesets. [`AbstractObjective`](@ref) can be extended to add specific objection functions to transform simulation outputs.
+Dispersal.jl provides optimisation tools for automatically optimising the parameters of arbitrary rulesets given target data. [`AbstractObjective`](@ref) can be extended to add specific objection functions to transform simulation outputs.

 ```@docs
 Parametriser